Methadone Withdrawal Psychosis

-Medication-Assisted Treatments (MAT) for alcohol use disorder and mental health disorders are commonly used in conjunction with one another.
+Medication-Assisted Treatments (MAT) for alcohol use and mental health disorders are commonly used in conjunction with one another.
 This includes the use of medications and other medical procedures.
 During your rehab, the staff from your treatment facility will help you identify what caused your addiction and teach you skills that will help you change your behavior patterns and challenge the negative thoughts that led to your addiction.
 Sometimes, the pressures and problems in your life lead you to rely on substances to help you forget about them momentarily.

 If you or a loved one are struggling with long-term prescription drug abuse and a co-occurring mental health condition, contact one of our helpful treatment specialists today.
 We Level Up can provide information on dual diagnosis and detox programs that may fit your specific needs.